P-25/react-native-notification-reader/README.md

 "There are some limitations regarding the use of the Headless JS by this module that I should care about?"

-Yes, there are some nuances that you should concern.
+Yes, there are some nuances that you should concern about.
 For example, since Headless JS runs in a standalone "Task" you can't interact directly with it by the touch UI.
 For more information about using Headless JS in React Native, I suggest you take a look at the official documentation [here](https://reactnative.dev/docs/headless-js-android).

 ***

-"I keep receiving the warning `registerHeadlessTask or registerCancellableHeadlessTask called multiple times for same key '${taskKey}'`, is that a problem?
+"I keep receiving the warning `registerHeadlessTask or registerCancellableHeadlessTask called multiple times for the same key '${taskKey}'`, is that a problem?

 No, this warning is here, where you can see that the task providers are stored in a set, and there's no way to delete them, so react is just complaining about the fact that we are overwriting it.